Spicely/amap_view/example/README.md

-# amap_utils_example
+# amap_search_example

-Demonstrates how to use the amap_utils plugin.
+Demonstrates how to use the amap_search plugin.

 ## Getting Started